Religion in Ukraine: Protestantism

 As of 2022, Protestants make up 2% of the population of Ukraine, with the strongest concentration in Western Ukraine (4%).
 In the country there are communities of Baptists, Pentecostals, Charismatics, Evangelicals as well as Lutherans, Presbyterians, and others.
 There is also a Sub-Carpathian Reformed Church with about 140,000 members, which is one of the earliest Protestant communities in the country.

 There are several Pentecostal associations in Ukraine: Ukrainian Pentecostal Church (Trinitarian Pentecostals) and United Pentecostal Church International (Oneness Pentecostalism).

-As of 2016, there are 2,973 Evangelical churches, 2,853 churches of the Baptists, 1,082 Seventh-day Adventist churches, 128 Calvinist churches, 79 Lutheran churches, 1,337 churches of Charismatic Christianity, and 1,347 other organizations belonging to the Protestant spectrum (including 928 Jehovah's Witnesses' halls and 44 Latter-day Saints congregations).
+As of 2016, there are 2,973 Evangelical churches, 2,853 Baptist churches, 1,082 Seventh-day Adventist churches, 128 Calvinist churches, 79 Lutheran churches, 1,337 churches of Charismatic Christianity, and 1,347 other organizations belonging to the Protestant spectrum (including 928 Jehovah's Witnesses' halls and 44 Latter-day Saints congregations).
 In total, as of 2016, there are 9,799 registered Protestant groups in Ukraine.